hapax/hapax.github.io/assets/reality.md

 It grew up in a pocket of debris with other young stars, but got kicked out, or maybe left to find its fortune, and now hurtles through space at 30 km/s.
-As it travels through the interstellar medium, a light sprinkling of hydrogen, its magnetic field dislodges the atoms, forming what's called a bow shock, the same way that the prow of a boat creates a wake as it moves through and displaces water.
+As it travels through the interstellar medium, a light sprinkling of hydrogen and other elements, its magnetic field dislodges atoms, forming what's called a bow shock, the same way that the prow of a boat creates a wake as it moves through and displaces water.
 The magnetic wake of Betelguese is three times wider than the solar system, and if